 The application is fairly lengthy, and the program collecting application information does not allow you to save and come back.
 We suggest you download a copy of the application and prepare your answers before attempting to complete the entire application online.
 A link to download more information and a copy of the application questions is available within the application itself and on each program’s page of the ALA website.

 Any Arkansas educational leader or aspiring leader is eligible to apply for the ALA Collaborative.
 When you apply, you’ll be asked to identify which of the programs or experiences align with your current job role and career goals.
 If you are applying as a part of a team for School Team Empowerment, you will also have an opportunity as an individual to select “add-on” programming for Teacher Leadership, Instructional Leadership, or Executive & Policy Leadership.

-The ALA will have six advisory committees.
-These are:
+The ALA has six advisory committees.
+They are:

-Each committee will include experts, partners, and key stakeholders, including current practitioners.
+Each committee includes experts, partners, and key stakeholders, including current practitioners.
 If you are interested in serving on an advisory board, please email us at email@example.com or submit this form.

 No, there is no requirement that in-state experts be part of other state programs.
 A variety of in-state experts will be needed for various roles.
 All applicants for consulting contracts and those interested in serving as mentors, presenters, or learning facilitators will be vetted for knowledge and expertise in their field.

 The Master Principal Program was created by law to provide “training programs and opportunities to expand the knowledge base and leadership skills of public school principals.”
 It consists of three phases:

 “Phase One,” which shall expand the knowledge base and leadership skills of the principal;